 Journey Clinical Platform

-I lead the design of a platform that connects patients, therapists, and physicians to safely deliver phsycedelic therapy.
+I led the design of a platform that connects patients, therapists, and physicians to safely deliver psychedelic therapy.

 00